Lesotho: Economy

+The Letšeng-la-Terae Kimberlite Pipes – the Main Pipe and the Satellite Pipe – were discovered on 14 December 1957 by graduate geologist Peter H. Nixon while working in the area as part of colonel Jack Scott’s early prospecting expeditions.
+Nixon went on to become an academic, publishing two very influential books on mantle petrology.
+Peter Nixon (1935–2025) was a visionary who brought the scientific community’s attention to the growing evidence of orogenically-emplaced mantle rocks from the diamond stability field, co-authoring numerous key publications that provided the first strong evidence for this process.
+He retired as Professor Emeritus of Mantle Geology from Leeds University, UK.
+His academic career is honoured in the naming of the mineral ‘Nixonite’ after him.

+Keith Whitelock was engaged on a different exploration team when Letšeng was discovered by Nixon in 1957, but he did go on to become Letšeng’s general manager before De Beers closed it in 1982.
+He subsequently obtained the lease for Letšeng-la-Terae and developed the mine.
+He is therefore rightly recognised as a key player in establishing Lesotho’s diamond mining industry.
+Nixon and Whitelock were great friends and collaborators over many years.

+In 1967, a 601 carat diamond (Lesotho Brown) was discovered in the mountains by a Mosotho woman.
+In August 2006, a 603 carat white diamond, the Lesotho Promise, was discovered at the Letšeng-la-Terae mine.
+Another 478 carat diamond was discovered at the same location in 2008.

-Lesotho has progressed in moving from a predominantly subsistence-oriented economy to a lower middle-income economy exporting natural resources and manufacturing goods.
+Lesotho has progressed in moving from a predominantly subsistence-oriented economy to a lower middle-income economy through exporting natural resources and manufacturing goods.
 The exporting sectors have brought "higher and more secure" incomes to a portion of the population.
-The global economic crisis make Lesotho underwent a loss of textile exports and jobs in this sector due somewhat to the economic slowdown in the United States, 1 of their export destinations.
+The global economic crisis caused Lesotho to suffer a loss of textile exports and jobs due to the economic slowdown in the United States, one of their export destinations.
 Reduced diamond mining and exports, including a drop in the price of diamonds and a drop in SACU revenues due to the economic slowdown in the South African economy contributed to the crisis.
-Reduction in worker remittances due to "weakening" of the South African economy and contraction of the mining sector and related job losses in South Africa contributed to in 2009, Lesotho's GDP growth slowing to 0.9%.
+A reduction in worker remittances due to the "weakening" of the South African economy, contraction of the mining sector, and related job losses in South Africa contributed to Lesotho's GDP growth slowing to 0.9% in 2009.

+Lesotho was ranked 132nd in the Global Innovation Index in 2025.

 The official currency is the loti (plural: maloti) which can be used interchangeably with the South African rand.
+The loti is at par with the rand.
 Lesotho, Eswatini, Namibia, and South Africa form a common currency and exchange control area known as the Common Monetary Area (CMA).
-The loti is at par with the rand.
-100 lisente (singular: sente) equal 1 loti.